X

 Step 2: Pick your connection and start listening

 Open Wireshark.
-You will see a list of network connections, each with a little wiggly line next to it.
-The one with the most movement is almost always your active internet connection - usually named "Wi-Fi" or "Ethernet."
+You will see a list of network connections, each with a little wiggly line next to it - that line is live activity, and it is your best clue.
+Pick the one that is moving and is not called "loopback".

 Double-click it.
-Lines start scrolling immediately.
-Congratulations, you are now watching your PC's live internet traffic.
+Lines start scrolling immediately, and you are now watching your PC's live internet traffic.

 Step 3: Make sense of the scroll